residing at ingynbin[1]

 green, small fruits—

 Returning to the hut, I sit alone.
-I close the shutters due to the chill.
-Outside, I hear a chanting voice that I recognise belongs to one of the pink-robed nuns as she wipes the huge Mahamuni statue in a nearby temple.
+I close the shutters against the morning chill.
+Outside, I hear a chanting voice that I recognise belongs to one of the pink-robed nuns as she wipes down the substantial Mahamuni statue in the nearby temple.
 I picture the figure’s large black pupils dancing menacingly in the whites of its eyes.
-Return, observe the breath, again return, again.
+Return, observe the breath, return again.
 Soon after, there’s another disturbance caused by a flurried brushing of the earth outside the hut and a pair of chattering voices.
-The diligent groundsmen are understandably oblivious to the heartfelt endeavour of one in the silent hut, I sigh:
+The diligent groundsmen are oblivious to the heartfelt endeavour of this one in the silent hut; I sigh:

 a hundred strokes,